DovarFalcone/dovarfalcone.github.io/resume.md

 ## Cargill FSQR Data Coordinator							2021-Present

-- Drove and implemented the change of going paperlsess across all protein facilities.
+- Drove and implemented the change of going paperless across all protein facilities.

 - Created a ticketing support model to help maintain and organize incoming requests while the paperless application was being deployed.